koushik-siddu/voice-recognition-emotion-detection/README.md

 - Speak into the microphone, and the system will analyze your mood.
 - The corresponding playlist will be played automatically based on detected emotions.

-## Dataset
-- Uses publicly available **speech emotion datasets** such as **RAVDESS, TESS, or custom-labeled datasets**.

-## Contributing
-Contributions are welcome!
-Feel free to submit issues or pull requests to improve the project.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact
-For any queries, reach out to: [your-email@example.com]
+For any queries, reach out to: [123koushiksiddu123@gmail.com]